 Quasar is a cross-platform desktop application that displays web-based widgets on your desktop.
 Quasar leverages the Chromium engine to serve desktop widgets in a platform agnostic manner.
 Widgets can be as simple as a single webpage with a couple of lines of HTML, a complex fully dynamic web app, or even a WebGL app.

 Quasar provides a WebSocket-based Data Server that is extensible by custom extensions.
 The Data Server is capable of processing and sending data to client widgets that would otherwise not be available in a purely web-based context, for example, your PC’s resource information such as CPU and memory usage, or your Spotify client’s now-playing information.

 Quasar is licensed under GPL-3.0.
 All sample widgets are licensed under the MIT license.

-Simply install or extract Quasar and run the application.
+Simply extract Quasar and run the application.

 The Quasar icon will then show up in your desktop’s notification bar.
 Right-click the icon, load your desired widgets, and enjoy!
 See Basic Usage for more details.

 Qt 6.4 or later, with at least the following additional libraries: